-Although the internal decoder handles all of the decoding and output for transmissions from a KH Series transmitter or an OEM transmitter, the KH2 Series receiver will output the raw received data on the DATA line.
+Although the internal decoder handles all of the decoding and output for transmissions from a KH Series transmitter or an OEM transmitter, the KH Series receiver will output the raw received data on the DATA line.
 This allows the designer to create a mixed system of KH Series or OEM transmitters for encoded data as well as LC or LR Series transmitters for custom data.

-When using the KH2 for custom data transmissions, it is up to the designer to implement a noise-tolerant protocol to ensure the integrity of the data.
-Application Note AN-00160 will provide some suggestions and guidlines.
+When using the KH for custom data transmissions, it is up to the designer to implement a noise-tolerant protocol to ensure the integrity of the data.
+The Protocol Guidelines section will provide some suggestions, as well as Application Note AN-00160.

-The KH2 Series receiver module contains the LR Series receiver, which has a CMOS-compatible output capable of directly driving a microprocessor, an RS-232 level converter, or a Linx QS Series USB module.
-The LR Series receiver manual can be consulted for more details on the operation of the receiver itself.
+The KH Series receiver module contains the LC Series receiver, which has a CMOS-compatible output capable of directly driving a microprocessor, an RS-232 level converter, or a Linx QS Series USB module.
+The LC Series receiver manual can be consulted for more details on the operation of the receiver itself.